 If you ask most fountain pen users for recommendations for a first-time user, the Lamy Safari is sure to come up close to the top of the list.
 With their 60+ year history of making fine writing instruments, it’s no surprise that Lamy has a pretty good grasp on what makes a good pen. … Continue reading The Lamy Safari Petrol Review

-Recently, while cleansing myself of a long work week by cruising the pen and stationary section of my local Staples, I spotted a stack of Moleskine “Click Ball” Pens on the clearance rack.
+Recently, while cleansing myself of a long work week by cruising the pen and stationery section of my local Staples, I spotted a stack of Moleskine “Click Ball” Pens on the clearance rack.
 Well, if there are two things for which I am a sucker, its pens and clearance racks.
 Moleskine has a bit of … Continue reading Moleskine Click Ball Pen Review